 I got a few questions about this over on Tumblr and in my email, asking me for some tips for new writers.
 So, I thought I’ll write a post with my top 10 tips for new writers.

 I remember how scary it was to start writing and being so overwhelmed about it all, where to start and how.
-Now we all heard that in order to be a writer you need to read and you need to write everyday.
+Now we all heard that in order to be a writer you need to read and you need to write every day.
 Nothing new here, but what can really help a writer that is just starting out with the writing process?
-Just remember I am in no way an expert on writing, lol, these are just the few things that I’ve learned along the way and that worked well for me.
+Just remember I am in no way an expert on writing, lol, these are just a few things that I’ve learned along the way and that worked well for me.

 So, let’s start 🙂

-- Ask Questions For now, let’s go with the story I wrote when I was a kid.
+- Ask Questions, For now, let’s go with the story I wrote when I was a kid.
 You need to ask yourself once you wrote that word or line or even more, is what’s going to happen next?
-If you don’t know than ask this… How will the little girl be able to kill a monster?
+If you don’t know then ask this… How will the little girl be able to kill a monster?
 What if she could have a magical power?
 What if she needs someone to help her?
 Who would that someone be?
 What if she couldn’t save the dragon?
 Keep asking and answering slowly as many questions as you can.

 - Be yourself Don’t write for someone else.
 Write about the things you would love to read and that genuinely interest you.
 Readers will know the difference immediately.